runehol/AwesomeTTS/README.md

 ### Unbind Keyboard Shortcuts

-In the original version of AwesomeTTS, there is no easy way to unbind the on-the-fly keyboard shortcuts because `ESC` is considered a valid key for this functionality on the Configuration screen.
+In the original version of AwesomeTTS, there is no easy way to unbind the on-the-fly keyboard shortcuts without editing the SQLite configuration file.

-In this fork, the `ESC` key is instead treated as a request to unbind the keyboard shortcut in the event that the user does not wish to use it.
+In this fork, when the user clicks to modify a keyboard shortcut, the `Esc`, `Delete`, and `Backspace` keys are instead treated as a request to unbind the keyboard shortcut in the event that the user does not wish to use it.